docwho2/java-squareup-spring-ai-ivr/README.md

 ## Solution Summary

-The goal is to introduce a "Store Virtual Assistant" powered by [OpenAI ChatGPT](https://openai.com/chatgpt) that can not only answer store-specific queries but also address any general questions the caller might have.
+The goal is to introduce a "Store Virtual Assistant" powered by [Spring AI](https://docs.spring.io/spring-ai/reference/) that can not only answer store-specific queries but also address any general questions the caller might have.
-- Utilize [ChatGPT Function Calls](https://platform.openai.com/docs/guides/gpt/function-calling) to facilitate Square API calls, enabling access to inventory, employee details, and store hours.
+- Utilize [Spring AI Tooling](https://docs.spring.io/spring-ai/reference/api/tools.html) to facilitate Square API calls, enabling access to inventory, employee details, and store hours.
   - Further leverage function calls so that the model can determine when a call should be transferred or concluded.
 - Employ strategic prompting to prime the model with pertinent store information and to guide interactions with callers.
 - Ensure a robust and dependable solution that is deployed across multiple regions within AWS and is entirely cloud-based.